bcc2020/bcc2020.github.io/_posts/2020-08-13-lessons-learnt.markdown

 #### Poster sessions

 The poster sessions turned out well, perhaps even better than in person as you could actually have a conversation without too much background noise.
 Posters were presented in a dedicated ‘Poster building’ in Remo, with each presenter assigned a table, where they could attach multimedia materials in advance to a dedicated “whiteboard” and chat interactively with visitors.
 This building was available for the entire duration of the conference.
-The displays included anything from a downloadable PDF to videos, interactive slides, sticky notes, images, hyperlinks and more.
+The displays included anything from a downloadable PDF to videos, interactive slides, sticky notes, images, hyperlinks and more (Figure 4).

 &nbsp;